stanford-oval/genie-cloud/doc/thingpedia-annotations.md

 the value of an input parameter is missing in the command.
 If omitted, Almond will ask “What's the value of <param>?”

+### `json_key`
+- Type: implementation annotation
+- Required: no
+- Value type: String

+The `json_key` annotation can only be used for [generic rest devices](/doc/thingpedia-device-with-zero-code.md#generic-rest).
+It specifies the corresponding field name from the returned JSON for the parameter.
+If the parameter name is the same with the field name, this annotation can be omitted.

 ## Dataset annotations
 ### `utterances`